gisgeolab/ARPA_Weather_plugin/README.md

 3. In the `Manage and Install Plugins` dialog box, click on the `Install from ZIP` tab
 4. Click the `...` button to browse to the location where you saved the plugin ZIP file, then click `Install Plugin`
 5. QGIS will install the plugin and ask if you want to enable it.
 Click `Yes` to enable the plugin.

+Be sure to have the ARPA Weather Plugin enabled in your installed plugins.

 Once you've installed and enabled the plugin, you can use it to process ARPA Lombardia weather data.